ndlopez/webApp/README.md

 [Sort by date](http://webapp.physics/rest-api/index.php/datos/thisDate=2022-08-29)

-The above api has a bug, it does not return the requested date, instead returns data for already setup date(inside code).
+~~The above api has a bug, it does not return the requested date, instead returns data for already setup date(inside code).~~

-Regardless, I also made a [simple page](http://webapp.physics/rest-api/get_data.php) to actually display requested data and ease on the display.
+I also made a [simple page](http://webapp.physics/rest-api/get_data.php) to actually display requested data and ease on the display.

 ## PHP help
 Found on stuckUnderFlow (by Mayur Shah):<br>